guilhemmarchand/TA-azure-blob-archiving/docs/troubleshoot.rst

 ::

     10-04-2020 13:18:55.257 +0000 ERROR BucketMover - coldToFrozenScript ImportError: This package should not be accessible on Python 3.
 Either you are trying to run from the python-future src folder or your installation of python-future is corrupted.

+The front-end part of the application provides buit-in dashboards and reports for this purpose.